UPDATE: A Guide to Fee-Based U. S. Legal Research Databases

 What Fastcase Offers

 Fastcase offers online access to cases, statutes, regulations, court rules, and bar publications.
-The National Appellate plan includes comprehensive 50-state and federal law, federal and 50-state appellate law, nationwide statutes and regulations, search results with the timeline view, authority check, and dual-column and batch printing.
+The National Appellate plan includes comprehensive 50-state and federal law, federal and 50-state appellate law, nationwide statutes and regulations, state constitutions, search results with a timeline view, authority check, dual-column and batch printing.
 The National Premium plan includes everything in the National Appellate plan plus case law from federal district courts and federal bankruptcy courts.
-The Fastcase Premium Plan includes the complete national research database, including cases from 1 U.S. 1 to present, 1 F.2d to present, 1 F.Supp.
+The National Premium plan also includes the complete national research database, including cases from 1 U.S. 1 to present, 1 F.2d to present, 1 F.Supp.
 1 to present, 1 B.R.
-1 to present, and cases from all 50 states going back at least to 1950.
+1 to present, and cases from all 50 states dating back to 1950.
 The free 24-hour trial has the same coverage as the National Premium plan.
 With either plan, FastCase offers the framed versions of state and federal statutes and regulations.

 Fastcase offers complete U.S. Supreme Court Reports; federal bankruptcy cases from 1979; federal courts of appeals decisions from 1924 or the inception of the court, whichever is more recent; and federal district court cases from 1912.
 Coverage of state appellate cases starts in 1950 or earlier for all U.S. states.
 Fastcase also provides access to a newspaper archive, legal forms, and a one-stop PACER search of federal filings through their content partners.